 Gow recalls that the context was a British sensitivity to criticism in the US, with ‘headlines in the American press saying, “Britain Bans Workers’ Film”; and in 1940 this was thought to be a bad report from a country fighting for freedom’.
 The ‘higher up’ is usually regarded as the art historian Kenneth Clark, who had been Director of the National Gallery, but became (allegedly due to a confusion about the word ‘pictures’) Director of the Film Division at the Ministry of Information between January and April 1940.
 It may be significant that Churchill and Lady Churchill attended a special private viewing of the film before its general release on 30 June 1941, despite enormous calls on the Prime-Minister’s time.
 Lord Beaverbrook (then Minister of Supply) recorded that ‘the Prime Minister and Mrs Churchill praised it highly’.
 This suggests that there was interest in the film at an even higher level than that of an MOI Divisional Director – perhaps linked to Churchill’s concern with adverse American public opinion, given his concerted campaign to bring the US into the war against Germany, despite some strong anti-British and isolationist tendencies there.

 Once censorship problems were thus magically cleared, British National acquired the rights to the film, against some competition.
 The experienced John Baxter was appointed as director.
 This proved an inspired choice: despite his previous work on often low-budget films with musical and or comic elements, Baxter had also shown a consistent interest in social conditions and he treated this script with great sympathy and creativity.
 From the beginning, Baxter had a strong sense that the film must not be a star-vehicle because it should represent ordinary people.
 Thus after audition, he rejected the British film-star Jessie Mathews for the key role of Sally Hardcastle and instead cast the then little-known Deborah Kerr, who brought with her no association with previous roles or an established ‘star’ identity.
 His casting decisions were indeed crucial to the film’s success: anything other than comic working-class characters were rarities in British cinema before the war, but Baxter drew on performers who, though they largely came from the working-class world of music hall, had also worked with him before in a variety of film genres.
 Persuasive performances were put in by George Carney and Mary Merrall (Mr and Mrs Hardcastle) and by Marie O’Neill, Marie Ault, Iris Vandeleur and Marjorie Rhodes (who played the ‘chorus’ of older women: Mrs Dorbell, Mrs Nattle, Mrs Jikes, and Mrs Bull), giving Baxter an ensemble who could reflect the ordinariness, the suffering and the sometimes grim humour of the characters in Greenwood’s story.
-Together with Deborah Kerr as Sally Hardcastle, Geoffrey Hibberd and the Welsh actor Cliff Evans were cast to play the younger generation made up of Sally’s brother Harry and her fiancé Larry Meath, the story’s sole working-class intellectual (Cliff Evans’ Welsh accent instantly added an origin story for Larry to the novel and play’s slightly mystifying portrayals of him as an outsider inexplicably ‘different’ from everyone else in Hanky Park).
+Together with Deborah Kerr as Sally Hardcastle, Geoffrey Hibberd and the Welsh actor Clifford Evans were cast to play the younger generation made up of Sally’s brother Harry and her fiancé Larry Meath, the story’s sole working-class intellectual (Clifford Evans’ Welsh accent instantly added an origin story for Larry to the novel and play’s slightly mystifying portrayals of him as an outsider inexplicably ‘different’ from everyone else in Hanky Park).